 Compliance is an ongoing process.
-To best serve patients, and to stay in compliance with regulatory standards, your staff needs to be regularly trained.
+To best serve patients, and to stay in compliance with regulatory standards, your staff needs to be regularly trained (view our complete guide to employee training software here).
 They need 24/7 access to the most updated documents.
 And you need to be able to verify that they’ve understood and signed off on those policies and procedures.
 Not only that, you need to be able to crosswalk them to your accrediting standards.

 Imagine your surveyor showed up today.
 They ask to see proof of compliance for a selection of AAAHC standards.
 Can you easily find those policies and procedures?